Our Breast and Cervical Cancer Prevention program helps reduce the impact of these cancers in our communities.

 All women are at risk for cervical cancer, which occurs most often in women over age 30.
 Most cervical cancers are caused by long-lasting infection with HPV (human papillomavirus).
 Early cervical cancer may not display any signs or symptoms, but advanced cervical cancer may cause abnormal bleeding or discharge.

 District 4’s clinics offer screenings to help detect breast and cervical cancers.
 With early detection, we can help reduce and treat cancer cases in our communities.
-Our staff helps guide women on the path to recovery and help them live full, healthy lives.
 Some of our services include:

 - Clinical breast examination